wriiite/wriiite/CONTRIBUTING.md

 ### installing the project
 cd to the root directory
-- run `npm install` to install all nodejs dependencies (essentially grunt stuffs)
+run `npm install` to install all nodejs dependencies, this wil trigger bower and grunt
-- run `bower install` to install all javascript dependencies (jquery, backbone...)

 ### test and code

 http://localhost:8000/#/ is the home directory

 ### contributing
-in front-end, we use 2 spaces instead of tabs (don't ask me why, i don't do the rules there)
+in front-end, we do not have (yet) any coding giudeline, we are lame and dirty